nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 3a.
 The given input is invalid or allocated by another task

 > 3a1.
-System shows an error message
+System shows an error message<br />
-  Use case resumes at step 2.
+  Use case resumes at step 2

 #### Use case: Add a recurring task
-Use case ID: UC15 Add a recurring task
+Use case ID: UC15 Add a recurring task<br />
-Actor: User
+Actor: User<br />
-Precondition: User has opened the application
+Precondition: User has opened the application<br />

 **MSS**

-1. User request to add a recurring task and inputs the information required.
+1. User request to add a recurring task and inputs the information required
-2. System creates recurring task and displays the task.
+2. System creates recurring task and displays the task<br />
 Use case ends

 **Extensions**

 2a.
 The input in invalid or insufficient

 > 2a1.
-System shows error message
+System shows error message<br />
-  Resume at step 1.
+  Resume at step 1

 #### Use case: Mark a task as completed
-Use case ID: UC16 Mark a task as completed
+Use case ID: UC16 Mark a task as completed<br />
-Actor: User
+Actor: User<br />
-Precondition: A list of tasks is being displayed
+Precondition: A list of tasks is being displayed<br />

 **MSS**

-1. User marks a specific task in the list as completed.
+1. User marks a specific task in the list as completed
-2. System update the task, set it to be completed and display the updated task.
+2. System update the task, set it to be completed and display the updated task<br />
-Use case ends.
+Use case ends

 **Extensions**

 1a.
 The given index is invalid

 > 1a1.
-System shows an error message
+System shows an error message<br />
   Use case resumes at step 1

 #### Use case: View completed tasks
-Use case ID: UC17 View completed tasks
+Use case ID: UC17 View completed tasks<br />
-Actor: User
+Actor: User<br />
-Precondition: User has opened the applications
+Precondition: User has opened the applications<br />

 **MSS**

-1. User request to list completed tasks.
+1. User request to list completed tasks
-2. System shows a list of completed task.
+2. System shows a list of completed task<br />
-Use case ends.
+Use case ends

 **Extensions**

 2a.
 The list is empty

 > 2a1.
-System notifies the user that there is no completed task Use case ends
+System notifies the user that there is no completed task<br />
+  Use case ends

 #### Use case: Add location to a task
-Use case ID: UC18 Add location to a task
+Use case ID: UC18 Add location to a task<br />
-Actor: User
+Actor: User<br />
-Precondition: User has opened the application and a list of tasks is being displayed
+Precondition: User has opened the application and a list of tasks is being displayed<br />

 **MSS**

-1. User selects a task to add location to the task and specifies location.
+1. User selects a task to add location to the task and specifies location
-2. System adds the location attribute to the task and displays updated task.
+2. System adds the location attribute to the task and displays updated task<br />
 Use case ends

 #### Use case: List down agenda for the day
-Use case ID: UC19 List down agenda for the day
+Use case ID: UC19 List down agenda for the day<br />
-Actor: User
+Actor: User<br />
-Precondition: User has opened the application
+Precondition: User has opened the application<br />

 **MSS**

-1. User prompts system to display agenda for the day.
+1. User prompts system to display agenda for the day
-2. System returns the list of tasks for the current day.
+2. System returns the list of tasks for the current day<br />
-Use case ends.
+Use case ends

 **Extensions**

 2a.
-There are no tasks for the current day.
+There are no tasks for the current day

-> System notifies the user that there are no tasks for the current day.
+> System notifies the user that there are no tasks for the current day<br />
-  Use case ends.
+  Use case ends

 #### Use case: Iterate through command history
-Use case ID: UC20 Iterate through command history
+Use case ID: UC20 Iterate through command history<br />
-Actor: User
+Actor: User<br />
-Precondition: User has opened the application
+Precondition: User has opened the application<br />

 **MSS**

-1. User request to iterate through previous commands executed.
+1. User request to iterate through previous commands executed
-2. System retrieves a list previously used command and displays it to the user.
+2. System retrieves a list previously used command and displays it to the user<br />
 Use case ends

 **Extensions**